 If you need help relating to cannabis or other substance use, contact 988.
 For help with smoking, visit NYC Quits.

-Medical cannabis has been legally available to New Yorkers through the State’s medical marijuana program since 2014.
+Medical cannabis is legally available to New Yorkers through the State’s medical cannabis program.

 People may be eligible to use medical cannabis to treat their health condition if a state-registered health care provider certifies that medical cannabis is clinically appropriate.
 Patients must also register with the state to be able to purchase medical cannabis.